Risks and Costs of Preterm Birth

 Benefits of Massage Therapy for Infants

 Massage has been used as a parenting practice in many cultures for nearly the entirety of human civilization.
-For example, history shows that mothers in India have provided massage to their newborns since as far back as 3000 BC.
+For example, history shows that mothers in India have provided massage to their newborns as far back as 3000 BC.
 However, massage in Western culture is not nearly as common, only becoming more widely popular in the last few decades.
 Both preterm infants facing serious health problems and healthy full-term infants can reap the benefits of massage therapy.[ii]

 - Increased weight gain in preterm infants